 Taksim, on the other hand, is Turkey’s beating heart.
-There are 3 thousand venues in this district alone, with the licence to sell alcohol.
+There are about a thousand different venues in this district alone, with the license to sell alcohol.
 I think that says a lot.
 Taksim is full of cafes, restaurants, bars, hotels and shops.
 It entertains and offers great fun.
 Istanbul short breaks can’t be uttered with spending some time in Taksim aka.
 Beyoglu area.

 Here are some great places to stay in Taksim area (for Istanbul short breaks):

 Anemon Galata: Right by the Galata Tower, really nice hotel with great rooms and services.

 Witt Suites: Class and fantastic service emerge into one great experience.
 The neighborhood is Cihangir, the coolest part of Taksim.